lhh3105/Ltweb_Project_Final/README.md

-# AZSHOP Furniture Website
+# FURNISHOP Furniture Website

 ## Project Overview

-AZSHOP is a dynamic furniture website built using Servlets, JSP/JSTL, Bootstrap, JDBC, MySQL, and decorated with Sitemesh.
+FURNISHOP is a dynamic furniture website built using Servlets, JSP/JSTL, Bootstrap, JDBC, MySQL, and decorated with Sitemesh.
 This project aims to provide an efficient and user-friendly platform for browsing and purchasing furniture items.

 ## Table of Contents